 In accordance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" the Campus Police/Security prepares an Annual Security Report.
 The full report may be viewed by visiting www.hagerstowncc.edu/about-hcc/campus-police.
-A hard copy of the report may be obtained by calling 240-500-2312.
+A hard copy of the report may be obtained by calling 240-500-2501 or by stopping by the HCC Campus Police Department.